heche-psb/wgd/README.md

--init, --em_initializations, the maximum EM initializations, default 200 -prct, --prominence_cutoff, the prominence cutoff of acceptable peaks, default 0.1 -sm, --segments, the segments data file, default None -ml, --minlen, the minimum length of a scaffold to be included in dotplot, default -1, if -1 was set, the 10% of the longest scaffold will be set
+-init, --em_initializations, the maximum EM initializations, default 200 -prct, --prominence_cutoff, the prominence cutoff of acceptable peaks, default 0.1 -sm, --segments, the segments data file, default None -ml, --minlen, the minimum length of a scaffold to be included in dotplot, default -1, if -1 was set, the 10% of the longest scaffolds will be set
 -ms, --maxsize, the maximum family size to include, default 200 -ap, --anchorpoints, the anchor points datafile, default None -mt, --multiplicon, the multiplicons datafile, default None